-Looking to invest in your child’s future or teach him or her about the power of compound interest?
+Looking to invest in your child’s future or teach them about the power of compound interest?
 A great way to do so is through a custodial account.
-With a custodial account, you can transfer funds to a minor easily while keeping the money safe until the minor is of age.
-You can even get some tax benefits along the way.
+This type of account will let you transfer funds to a minor and keep the money safe until the child comes of age.
+Moreover, you will get some tax benefits along the way.
 There are many types of custodial accounts with different upsides and drawbacks.
 A financial advisor can help you put together a financial plan for your family’s needs and goals.

 Custodial Accounts Defined